 TIP: Your mouse can also be used to change the position.

 The right column provides with guides on the best practice of creating a Guide View.

-- In the following step, on top of the Guide View preview, you will find three icons;
+- In the following step, and depending on the type of Guide View that you have created, you will find three icons;

 Generating Model Targets

-When the Generate Model Target button is clicked, a dialog opens that displays the number of remainingtargets on your developer account as well as the Guide Views and directory where the Model Target database will be saved.
+When you click Generate Model Target, a dialog opens that displays the number of remaining targets on your developer account as well as the Guide Views and directory where the Model Target database is saved.
 The Guide Views are saved as PNGs and the Model Target as .vup project file.

-NOTE: These images can be replaced with custom Guide View images to present to the user instead of the Vuforia Engine provided default image.
+NOTE: The Guide View images can be replaced with custom images instead of the Vuforia Engine provided default images.